sazonovanton/SirChatalot/README.md

 Learn more about image generation with DALL-E [here](https://platform.openai.com/docs/guides/images).

 ## Function calling
-You can use function calling capabilities.
+You can use function calling capabilities with OpenAI.
 This way model will decide what function to call by itself.
 For example, you can ask the bot to generate an image and it will do it.
 Right now only image generation is supported via function calls.
 To use this functionality you should make some changes in configuration file.
 Example:
 ```ini